-However, the 32-year-old is at the bottom of this particular leaderboard – alongside a certain Cristiano Ronaldo – and remains a long way off Ferenc Puskás's continental record.
-Indeed, former DSC Arminia Bielefeld, FC Bayern München and Hertha BSC Berlin striker Ali Daei's world record of 109 international goals for Iran may be safe for another generation.
+Even so, the 29-year-old is at the bottom of this particular leaderboard and remains a long way off Ferenc Puskás's continental record.
+Indeed, former Arminia Bielefeld, Bayern München and Hertha BSC attacker Ali Daei's world record of 109 international goals for Iran may be safe for another generation.

 UEFA.com presents the European roll of honour.